 Susan L. Madden, MS and Marjorie Montemayor-Quellenberg, MA

+MyPlate was created to help Americans follow a healthier eating style.
+The image of the plate was created as an easy reminder of what to eat and in what proportions.
 Each colored area on the plate represents a different food group as well as an idea of how much food from that group should be on your plate:

-If you want to cut back on sugar, consider switching from soft drinks to water.
+MyPlate also provides ways for you to reduce your calorie intake.
+Sometimes, easy substitutions can make a big difference.
+For example, iff you want to cut back on sugar, consider switching from soft drinks to water.
 If you aren't ready to make that jump, switch to sugar-free soft drinks, then slowly increase your water intake while you decrease your soft drink intake.

 MyPlate has lots of information for people of all ages, from preschoolers to college students.
 If you pregnant or a new mom who is breastfeeding, MyPlate has something for you too.
 MyPlate and SuperTracker are useful tools to put you on the right track for a healthy lifestyle.

 2015-2020 Dietary guidelines for Americans.
 US Department of Agriculture and US Department of Health and Human Services.
 Available at: https://health.gov/dietaryguidelines/2015/guidelines/.
 Accessed February 14, 2017.

 ChooseMyPlate.
 Choose My Plate—US Department of Agriculture website.
 Available at: